LeonLow97-Sandbox/vue-bootcamp/boris_paskhaver/README.md

 - Can add validation to our prop such as the data type, optional/required, and a default value.
 Vue will inform us of violations in the browser console.
 Tests will sometimes catch violations too.
 - Add the `validator` method to a prop validation object to validate custom business logic.

+## Global Components

+- E.g., font awesome icons
+- Global components can be used in any Vue component.
+We do not need to import them and register them locally.
+- Be careful with global components, as they can increase your bundle size.
+- Font Awesome is a collection of free icons.

+## Rendering Font Awesome Icon

+- We rendered a `<font-awesome-icon> component and used` its `icon` prop to customize the actual icon.
+- Use a `v-bind` directive whenever passing a prop value that is **not a string**.

+---
+#### Testing

+- A stub is a replacement or stand-in for a real component.
+Can use it to simplify tests by focusing on the component under test.
+- Can tell Vue Testing Library which to stub out global components.
+We used this technique to stub out the `FontAwesomeIcon` component.
+---